syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 ## Header template

 The [headerTemplate](../../api/grid/column/#headertemplate) property is used to customize the header element of a Grid column.
-With this property, you can render custom HTML elements or ##Platform_Name## components to the header element.
+With this property, you can render custom HTML elements or ##Platform_Name## control to the header element.
 This feature allows you to add more functionality to the header, such as sorting or filtering.

 In this demo, the custom element is rendered for both **CustomerID** and **OrderDate** column headers.